transreductionist/github.io/docs/_sources/essays/index_essays.rst.txt

 Essays
 =========================

-A collection of essays.
+Here is a list of essays.

 .. toctree::
    :maxdepth: 1
-   :caption: A Collection of Essays ~
+   :caption: Essays ~

-   the_challenge
+   the_challenge/index_the_challenge